ppaez/pyramid_tutorial_maintain/README.rst

                          tests/

 Each folder contains modifications that are made to some of the source files in a chapter.

+The scaffold is produced by a ``pcreate -s zodb tutorial`` or ``pcreate -s alchemy tutorial`` command.
-The files ``CHANGES.txt, development.ini, MANIFEST.in, production.ini, README.txt`` and ``setup.cfg`` that result from the scaffold are not modified in the tutorial.
+The files ``CHANGES.txt, development.ini,
+MANIFEST.in, production.ini, README.txt`` and ``setup.cfg`` that
+result from the scaffold are not modified in the tutorial.
 The following table shows the folder - chapter correspondence